alienlebarge/alienlebargech-v3/src/_content/bookmarks/2019-10-23-mucem-musee-des-civilisations.md

 - ui
 - a11y
 ---
-If you need arguments against scrolling texts.
+If you need arguments against scrolling texts, visit this website.
-We do not want to wait to read the text.
-In addition, the text is repositioned at the beginning when we run the page.
+- We have to wait to read the all the text
+- The text is repositioned at the beginning when we run the page
+- It gives you nausea

+I have only tested it on mobile during my vacations.